 Getting there: Taking usually a little over 3 hours, there are buses almost every hour that journey from Ohrid to Skopje.

-One of the less-talked about capital cities of Europe, you’ll find all sorts of things to do in the Bulgarian capital city of Sofia.
+One of the less-talked about capital cities of Europe, you’ll find all sorts of things to do in Sofia.
 With historical and cultural landmarks of every kind, Sofia is a curious mix of many elements.
 The best way to start sightseeing here is to set off from the National Palace of Culture and simply follow Vitosha Boulevard as it heads north.
 Along the way you’ll see plenty of Communist brutalist architecture, not to mention all sorts of religious buildings like the St. Kyriaki Cathedral Church and Banya Bashi Mosque.
 One of the oldest and least assuming buildings here is the medieval Church of St Petka of the Saddlers outside the Roman ruins of the Ancient Serdica Complex.
 Then it’s off to the pretty Ivan Vazov National Theatre and the gold, imposing Alexander Nevsky Cathedral, an icon of the city.

 Time needed: Two days